-Diller Scofidio + Renfro Reveal New City of London Concert Hall
+Diller Scofidio + Renfro Reveal New London Centre for Music

-Diller Scofidio + Renfro have revealed the design for the new City of London Concert Hall.
+Diller Scofidio + Renfro have revealed the design for the new London Centre for Music.
 Made for The Barbican, London Symphony Orchestra and Guildhall School of Music & Drama, the first concept designs were released as part of a progress update on plan for the new proposed building.
 Made to be a world class center for music in London, the design would create an iconic new gateway to the City of London’s emerging Culture Mile.

 The proposed Centre for Music site sits on a key cultural axis in the capital, linking north from Tate Modern, the Millennium Bridge and St Paul’s Cathedral and between two major new Elizabeth Line stations.
 The City of London Corporation has backed the next phase of work by providing £2.49 million for the three partners to undertake further design development, and to progress fundraising, business modelling and capital funding plans.
 The concept designs, developed by lead architects Diller Scofidio + Renfro, demonstrate the potential to deliver this landmark new building on the current Museum of London site.